 At this juncture, ‘Industry Connect’ (i-Connect) for Business Management students is emerging as a useful and usable model that bridges the gap between academic business school research and knowledge needs of practicing managers.

 - i-Connect envisages industry collaboration with universities and colleges to help design, develop and deliver modules for training students in a way that they are made industry-ready

-- It also provides an opportunity to the faculty to understand what each industry needs so that they can align their teaching to the needs of the specific industry
+- It also provides an opportunity to the faculty to understand what each industry needs so that they can align their teaching to the needs of the specific industry like.

 - i-Connect facilitates internships for students to ensure that they get industry exposure during their campus days itself and are fully aligned to the industry at the time of employment